aalex954/Hidden-in-Plain-Hex/README.md

 Here's how:

+1. Identify the suspicious text on the page by testing the text for extra chars, non-standard encoding, or by escaping the string chars.
-1. Copy the suspicious text and paste it in to Cyber Chef.
+2. Copy the suspicious text and paste it in to Cyber Chef.
-2. Escape the string to reveal the Unicode.
+3. Escape the string to reveal the Unicode.

 ![image](https://github.com/user-attachments/assets/484bd0e1-a6f4-457c-a626-242159ebef08)